jwang1109/FT510-Programming/README.md

-# FT510-Programming at Duke University
+# FT510-Programming

-This repository showcases my work and dedication to the FT510 programming course during my first semester at Duke University.
+This repository showcases my work and dedication to the FT510 programming course during my first semester at Duke.
 I am proud to have achieved an A+ in this course.

 Through this course, I honed my programming skills in Python, C, and C++.
 One of the highlights is `121_eff_frontier`, which was the most complex assignment, which calculates efficient frontier of a portfolio you input.